Blog-article-banner

 • Low starting credit limits: Since your initial limit depends on your upfront deposit—possibly as low as $200—you could have limited purchasing power.

 • Need cash for deposit: Most often, you need to have money available to fund the deposit and credit line, which may pose a challenge for some.
+However, this can also help you to never spend beyond your means!

 While rebuilding credit with a secured card, stay diligent and take responsibility!
-Secured cards may have early limits and costs that seem restrictive compared to some unsecured cards.
+Secured cards may have initial limits and costs that seem restrictive compared to some unsecured cards.
 Check terms closely and budget wisely as you improve your financial standing.

 Should You Get a Secured Card?